iltrof/osumapdl/README.md

 410162
 ```

+Also check out the `util` folder for scripts to help you
+create such lists of mapset IDs.

 Let's say you called your file `mapsets.txt` and put it
 in the same location as the script.
 Then you just have to run: